These are our most useful packing and moving tips! Some things worked and others not so much! A printable checklist is included for your convenience.

 Moving was such a big deal for us I began with an extensive search for the best moving tips I could possibly find.
 In my dreams ours was going to be such a well organized move!
 At least that was the plan!

-The first thing I did when we finally decided to sell our home was to create a secret board on Pinterest to save tips for both selling our home quickly and having a smooth move.
+The first thing I did when we finally decided to sell our home was to create a secret board on Pinterest to save moving tips.
 Pinterest is such an easy way to save information.
-Follow me on Pinterest here.
-Also see The Seller’s Complete Checklist with a free printable with all the tips we used to sell our home.

 The very best packing tips I found came from moving companies.
 We used Good Guys Moving & Delivery and have absolutely no complaints.
 Our movers loved the system I used for identifying boxes so I’m really happy to share that one!